-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The FZ300 was launched at a markedly lower price (by 40 percent) than the G3X, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Panasonic FZ300 features a 1/2.3-inch sensor and the Canon G3 X an one-inch sensor.
 The sensor area in the G3X is 314 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 5.6 and 2.7.
 The sensor in the FZ300 has a native 4:3 aspect ratio, while the one in the G3X offers a 3:2 aspect.